Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: More Qualitative Results

 \subsection{Negative cases}

 Although our FMD significantly enhances multimodal understanding without requiring additional training, it occasionally produces inaccurate phrases alongside otherwise detailed and accurate descriptions.
 For example, in the top case of~\Fref{fig:app:qual_d_fail}, FMD successfully captures both visual and audio content, whereas vanilla decoding describes only the visual scene.
-However, the phrase “talking to them” is contextually inappropriate, as “them” refers to the ducks, while the audio indicates the man is actually speaking toward the cameraman.
-In the bottom example, the mention of ``camera flashes'' is inaccurate, since only stage lighting is present.
-While such instances reflect occasional hallucinations, FMD generally produces rich and informative responses by effectively modeling cross-modal relationships.
+However, the phrase ``while she does it'' is temporally incorrect, since the speaker talks before blow-drying.
+In the bottom example, the mention of ``cup'' is inaccurate, as no cup is present.
+Although such cases reflect occasional misunderstandings, FMD generally produces richer and more informative responses by modeling cross-modal relationships (e.g., capturing ``talking'').
 Moreover, at a broader scale, it tends to reduce hallucinations across datasets, thereby improving overall performance, as demonstrated in~\Tref{tab:main_results}.
 Further investigation into minimizing fine-grained hallucinations remains an important direction for future work.